transcom/mymove/docs/adr/0035-use-query-builder.md

 ```

 The swagger definition would then list all the possible column filters.
+These would be arrays (ex. `move_ids`),
+rather than the singular parameters in our current API specs.

 * *Use a third party query builder library*